trevordmiller/device-setup/scripts/main/projects/shared/CONTRIBUTING.md

 - Stage, commit, and push
 - Submit a pull request
 - Ensure your pull request passes all checks
-- An admin will review your pull request and help you get it merged in
+- An admin will merge your pull request and deploy a release
-- An admin will deploy a release with your latest code